 - Having multiple Act-On accounts means having multiple CNames and multiple website tracking beacons.
 Please ensure that all associated beacons are added to the web pages in which you wish to track.

 - Cookie'd visitors cannot be merged, each record is cookie'd per account.
 One may be cookie'd in one account but anonymous in another.

 - Lists will need to be imported to both accounts.
 You can control which records are imported into each Act-On account based on the connected user.

-- Form pushes could update/override existing data if pushing from two different Act-On instances.
+- Form pushes could update/override existing data if pushed from two different Act-On instances.

 - API calls are used from both Act-On accounts.